jonnywright/cs-lisp/README.md

 ### Layer Name List
 The table below lists all of the layers currently built into this tool.
 If you feel you could improve this list, issue a pull request or email jonny[dot]wright[at]siemens[dot]com.

 The table lists the layer name, it's colour, whether it is created as part of the [sts-layers](#sts-layers) (Standard) command, or as part of the [sts-layers-ext](#sts-layers-ext) (Extended) command.
-It also specifies whether or not it will be visible in specific viewport types, after running one of the viewport scale commands.
+It also specifies whether or not it will be visible in specific viewport types, after running one of the viewport scale commands (eg, [sts-200](#sts-200)).

 |Layer Name|Colour|Layer Set|Visible in 1:200 VP|Visible in 1:500 VP|Visible in 1:1000 VP|Expected Use|
 |-|-|-|:-:|:-:|:-:|-|